yarnpkg/website/_posts/2016-12-01-lockfiles-for-all.md

 There are two primary types of projects that use Yarn:

-- **Libraries** – _Projects that get published as packages to the registry and installed by users. (i.e. React or Babel)_
+- **Libraries** – _Projects that get published as packages to the registry and installed by users. (e.g. React or Babel)_
-- **Applications** – _Projects that only consume other packages, typically building some kind of product. (i.e. Your company's app)_
+- **Applications** – _Projects that only consume other packages, typically building some kind of product. (e.g. Your company's app)_

 For applications, most developers agree that lockfiles are A Good Idea™.
 But there has been some question about using them when building libraries.